jobinjohnym84/PrivateKey_Gen/README.md

 # Main items of a keystore file

-cipher: The name of a symmetric AES algorithm;
+cipher: The name of a symmetric AES algorithm
-cipherparams: The parameters required for the “cipher” algorithm above;
+cipherparams: The parameters required for the “cipher” algorithm above
-ciphertext: Your Ethereum private key encrypted using the “cipher” algorithm above;
+ciphertext: Your Ethereum private key encrypted using the “cipher” algorithm above
-kdf: A Key Derivation Function used to let you encrypt your keystore file with a password;
+kdf: A Key Derivation Function used to let you encrypt your keystore file with a password
-kdfparams: The parameters required for the “kdf” algorithm above;
+kdfparams: The parameters required for the “kdf” algorithm above
-mac: A code used to verify your password;
+mac: A code used to verify your password

 # Sign a transaction